Figure It Out: Famous contestants

 On April 7, 1998, future country music singer/songwriter Hunter Hayes was a contestant on Figure It Out when he was six years old.
 His talent was playing the accordion and singing.

 Sam Roberts, Podcaster, WWE Personality, and host of Jim Norton & Sam Roberts on Sirius XM, appeared on an episode in Season 2.
 His talent was flipping quarters off his ankle.

-Marcus Stroman of the Chicago Cubs was a prize winner in episode 13 of Season 1.
+Marcus Stroman of the New York Yankees was a prize winner in episode 13 of Season 1.

 Gentry Haukebo, Albuquerque rap artist better known as 1oK, was a contestant and prize winner in an episode during the show's fifth season.
 Her talent was being a shovel racing champion.

 Julia Srednicki, character designer for OK K.O.!
-Let's Be Heroes was a member of the "Clue Force 3" during the final two seasons hosted by Jeff Sutphen.
+Let's Be Heroes, was a member of the "Clue Force 3" during the final two seasons hosted by Jeff Sutphen.